radikru96/Picross/README.md

-# Picross
+# QtPicross
-The Nonogram Solver
+The Nonogram Solver created in Qt.